TheoC04/gra-ros2/README.md

-# Usage
+# Prerequisites
-This package is for ROS 2 Jazzy.
+This package is intended for ROS 2 Jazzy.
 Follow the [installation guide](https://docs.ros.org/en/jazzy/Installation.html) before proceeding with the next steps.

 # Build Instructions